-An interesting byproduct of this absence of covenant affirming symbols is the emphasis which Orthodox out-reach groups have placed on dress standards.
-Not wearing slacks has been treated as if it were a revealed mitzvah, equivalent to Tzitzit as a sign of one's commitment.
+An interesting byproduct of this absence of covenant-affirming symbols is the emphasis that Orthodox outreach groups have placed on dress standards.
+Not wearing slacks has been treated as if it were a revealed mitzvah, equivalent to Tzitzit as a sign of one’s commitment.

 The Orthodox community has argued so vehemently in its battle with non-normative variants of Jewish commitment that content without form is short-lived and not successfully integrated by the individual or passed on to children.
 This same argument is now being cast up before us by the women of our own community who feel the need for a greater degree of form and structure to give proper expression to their deep religious commitments.

-The sense of injustice which arises out of the first issue is intensified many fold by the disadvantaged position of women in matters of Jewish Civil Law, particularly areas of marriage and divorce. >From her complete silence at the traditional wedding ceremony, to the problem of Agunah, the law seems to make women not only passive, but impotent to remedy the marital tragedies in which they may be involved.
+The sense of injustice that arises out of the first issue is intensified manyfold by the disadvantaged position of women in matters of Jewish Civil Law, particularly areas of marriage and divorce. >From her complete silence at the traditional wedding ceremony to the problem of Agunah, the law seems to make women not only passive but impotent to remedy the marital tragedies in which they may be involved.
 There is no need to describe at any length the psychological impact of a woman knowing that the event of marriage places her totally within the power of her husband.
-In case of failure of the marriage, his whim can, and in so many cases has, prevent her from ever building a new life for herself.
+In case of failure of the marriage, his whim can, and in so many cases has prevented her from ever building a new life for herself.
 Few Orthodox rabbis have not been faced with Agunot of reluctant husbands, or with the offspring of the second, illicit, marriages of such tragically mistreated women.

-The feeling of being a second class citizen of the Jewish people is almost unavoidable when the awareness exists that men are almost never subject to the same fate, that a variety of legal devices exist to assure that they will be free to remarry no matter what the circumstances of the termination of a prior marriage, and despite the will of the first partner.
+The feeling of being a second-class citizen of the Jewish people is almost unavoidable when the awareness exists that men are almost never subject to the same fate, and that a variety of legal devices exist to assure that they will be free to remarry no matter what the circumstances of the termination of a prior marriage, and despite the will of the first partner.

-The blessing recited by men each morning thanking God "for not having made me a woman," is seen as simply symptomatic of a chauvinistic attitude toward women, intentionally cultivated by the religious system as a whole.
-Part of that process involves the citing of statement out of context, such as "women are light minded" (Shabbat 33b).
-Another component of that process is the childish giggling which afflicts grown men in their study of such passages as if the assent to this secret truth were a form of covert rebellion against their mothers and wives.
+The blessing recited by men each morning thanking God “for not having made me a woman,” is seen as simply symptomatic of a chauvinistic attitude toward women, intentionally cultivated by the religious system as a whole.
+Part of that process involves the citing of statements out of context, such as “women are light-minded” (Shabbat 33b).
+Another component of that process is the childish giggling that afflicts grown men in their study of such passages as if the assent to this secret truth were a form of covert rebellion against their mothers and wives.

 How are we to respond to this dissatisfaction and implied threat of disaffection?

-The first step is to call a moratorium on apologetics.
-It is one thing to recognize the problems and to attempt to understand the theological halakhic, economic and cultural factors which produced them.
+The first step is to call for a moratorium on apologetics.
+It is one thing to recognize the problems and to attempt to understand the theological halakhic, economic, and cultural factors which produced them.
 It is proper, and indeed vital, that we discover and define the values and/or social conditions which gave rise to the position of Jewish women.
-It is a completely different matter, both dishonest and disfunctional, to attempt through homoletics and scholasticism to transform problems into solutions and to reinterpret discrimination to be beneficial.
+It is a completely different matter, both dishonest and dysfunctional, to attempt through homiletics and scholasticism to transform problems into solutions and to reinterpret discrimination to be beneficial.

 To suggest that women don’t really need positive symbolic mitzvot because their souls are already more attuned to the Divine, would be an unbearable insult to men; unless it were understood, as it indeed is, that the suggestion is not really to be taken seriously but is intended solely to placate women.
 Could we really believe that after granting women this especially religiously attuned nature, God would entrust to men – with their inferior souls – the subsequent unfolding of His will for man as expressed in the Halakhah?

 It is time to admit that we have attempted through our apologetics to make a virtue of social necessity.
-We have striven to elicit voluntary compliance by women to a status which men need never accept.
-It is analogous to telling an unemployed worker that he ought to be thankful that he has no job since the economy requires a rate of 5 % unemployment and he therefore has the great honor of enabling everyone else to make a good living.
+We have striven to elicit voluntary compliance by women to a status that men need never accept.
+It is analogous to telling an unemployed worker that he ought to be thankful that he has no job since the economy requires a rate of 5% unemployment and he, therefore, has the great honor of enabling everyone else to make a good living.
 It is becoming increasingly difficult for Jewish women to accept the idea that their own religious potential is exhausted in enabling their husbands and children to fulfill mitzvot.

 Indeed the Talmudic sages made not a single attempt to formulate a general principle governing the status of women.
 The closest they come is in the attempt to define under a single heading the affirmative precepts from which women are exempt.